 legal resources necessary to hold negligent facilities accountable.

-Chattanooga Nursing Home Abuse & Neglect Attorneys
+Chattanooga Nursing Home Abuse Lawyer

-Families always have the best intention when placing an elderly parent, grandparent, or spouse in a nursing facility.
+Families have the best intention when placing an elderly parent, grandparent, or spouse in a nursing facility.
 Many of these nursing centers describe their place as an idyllic environment where the loved one will receive compassionate and proper care from a competent nursing home staff.

 While it seems like the ideal solution, the accurate picture of reality often involves nursing home residents that live in less than a perfect environment.